Charges, sanctions revive specter of Russian interference

 “Project Lakhta members did not exclusively adopt one ideological viewpoint; rather, they wrote on topics from varied and sometimes opposing perspectives,” a Secret Service agent wrote in an affidavit supporting the complaint.
 “Project Lakhta members also developed strategies and guidance to target audiences with conservative and liberal viewpoints, as well as particular social groups.”

 The Justice Department complaint does not accuse Lifshits or other Project Lakhta members of promoting a particular presidential candidate in the 2020 race.
-Many of the messages and social media posts referenced in the complaint were early in Trump’s first term, well before Democrat Joe Biden emerged as his party’s presidential nominee.
+Many of the social media posts that are referenced were early in Trump’s first term, well before Democrat Joe Biden had emerged as his party’s presidential nominee.

 Those include a March 2018 tweet, written by a Project Lakhta member using a bogus account, that said, “Just a friendly reminder to get involved in the 2018 Midterms.
 They are motivated They hate you They hate your morals They hate your 1A and 2A rights They hate the Police They hate the Military They hate YOUR President.”

-But the complaint makes clear that the influence operations have persisted and even seized on contentious issues of 2020 like race relations.
+But the complaint makes clear that the influence operations have persisted and even seized on contentious current issues like race relations.

-The sanctions announcement said Derkach had interfered in the 2020 election by releasing edited audio recordings earlier this year.
-Though the announcement did not mention Biden by name, the description matched Derkach’s disclosure of recordings of conversations between Biden and Ukraine’s former president.

-The action is the second time in as many months that the administration has called out Derkach by name.
-U.S. intelligence officials said in a statement last month that Derkach’s release of the recordings was part of a broader Russian effort to disparage Biden before the Nov.
+The Treasury Department action is the second time in as many months that the administration has called out Derkach by name.
+U.S. intelligence officials said in a statement last month that Derkach’s disclosure of the recordings, which capture conversations between Biden and Ukraine’s then-president, were part of a broader Russian effort to disparage Biden before the Nov.
 3 election.

 The administration’s move was especially notable because the statement announcing it said Derkach’s recordings advance anti-Biden claims that rely on “false and unsubstantiated narratives.”
 Trump has promoted those recordings by retweeting posts that include or reference them.

-“Derkach almost certainly targeted the U.S. voting populace, prominent U.S. persons, and members of the U.S. government, based on his reliance on U.S. platforms, English-language documents and videos, and pro-Russian lobbyists in the United States used to propagate his claims,” the Treasury Department said in a statement.
+“Derkach almost certainly targeted the U.S. voting populace, prominent U.S. persons, and members of the U.S. government, based on his reliance on U.S. platforms, English-language documents and videos, and pro-Russian lobbyists in the United States used to propagate his claims,” the Treasury Department said in designating Derkach and three other Russia-linked individuals under an executive order designed to target election interference.

 Derkach is a graduate of a Russian spy academy who, the Treasury Department says, maintains close ties to Russian intelligence services.